KUJP-code/KU-wiki/src/content/docs/materials/oddities.md

 editUrl: false
 ---

+## Charts disappearing

+If your charts generated with @stimulus-components/chartjs suddenly start disappearing, check application.js in the 'javascript/controllers' folder to make sure it's still being registered and hasn't been removed/overriden by `rails g stimulus <controllername>`.

 ## Separate schedules for each school

 Jayson raised the possiblility of schools within an organisation needing their own offset to the organisation schedule.